-Performance indicators Result Relevance of indicator Documentation Score Max Min 3.1 Member company integrates outcomes of human rights risk identification (layer 2) into prioritisation and follow-up programmes according to the risk profile.
+Performance indicators Result Relevance of indicator Documentation Score Max Min 3.1 Member company integrates outcomes of human rights risk identification (layer 2) into risk prioritisation and creates subsequent action plans.
 Intermediate Based on the risk assessment outcomes, a factory risk profile can be determined with accompanying intervention strategies, including improvement and prevention programmes.
 Overview of supplier base with accompanying risk profile and follow-up programmes.
 4 6 0

-Comment: Based on the risk identification as described in chapter two, OLYMP has linked factory risks to appropriate follow-up for factories covering 55% of FOB.
-The member uses mainly its recent Corrective Action Plans (CAPs) from the iMPACT Program and third-party audits, factory visits, and surveys to define the follow-up remediation plans for each supplier.
-The member prioritised follow-up remediations on health and safety and wages and benefits.
+Comment: Based on the risk identification as described in layer two, OLYMP has linked factory risks to appropriate follow-up for factories covering 61% of FOB.
+The member uses its recent CAPs from the iMPACT Program and third-party audits, factory visits, and surveys to define the follow-up remediation plans for each supplier.
+The member has yet to broaden its action plan with preventive measures based on the risk assessment in addition to CAP findings.
+The member prioritised follow-up remediation on health and safety, working hours and wages and benefits.